Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Cultural obstacles are one of the significant issues while managing a remote team.
 Your team might consist of people from different cultures and religions.

-It becomes pretty hard for a team manager to team members of different races, embrace cultural diversity, and make them stick together.
+It becomes challenging for a team manager to team members of different races, embrace cultural diversity, and make them stick together.

-Find out how people from other areas and cultures are open to receive feedback.
+Find out how people from other areas and cultures are open to receiving feedback.

-As a manager, you have to promote a mindset of celebrating differences and being respectful about your team’s national holidays.
+As a manager, you must promote a mindset of celebrating differences and respecting your team’s national holidays.

 Use Video As Much As You Can

-With so many free and paid video calling solutions in the market, it is not hard to collaborate with your team on a video call.
+With so many free and paid video calling solutions in the market, it is easy to collaborate with your team on a video call.

 Video conferencing is one of the best remote team solutions to stay connected and work together effectively, including for video marketing on social media.